DataCurationWorkshop/HongKongCurationWorkshop/README.md

 #NOTE

-This repository contains drafts of presentations, lectures, and lab activities for a data curation workshop to be held at Hong Kong University, Spring 2015.
-Please *do not* fork this repository or use anything here.
-We will publish a final version of the workbook and its source material prior to the workshop.
+This repository contains drafts of presentations, lectures, and lab activities for a data curation workshop to be held at Hong Kong University, Spring 2015. **Please *do not* fork this repository** We will publish a final version of the workbook and its source material prior to the workshop.

 *All content will be released `CC-BY` license.